Call Our Experienced Dangerous Drug Lawyers in Indiana

 for a period of more than one year.

-Dangerous drug Actos has been linked to numerous dangerous side effects,
+Dangerous drug Actos has been linked to numerous dangerous side effects, most prominently

-risk of the development of bladder cancer.
+development of bladder cancer.
 Severe side effects of Actos include:

 - Congestive heart failure